-Identity with animated logo.
-Introducing a rotational contrast typeface.
+Dynamic wordmark logo.
+Introducing the rotational contrast typeface.

 Hahah ahaha hahah aha haha, hahahahahah ahahahahah ahah, aha ha hahahah ahahah ahahahahah ah ahahah ah ahahah ahaha hahaha.

 Book about internet art, aesthetics, and offline luxury in a postdigital world.

 Website for an artist whose pictures and films are based on journalism and news photography.
 Starts in the middle of the page.
 Featuring an editorial portfolio with extensively customizable layout and a newspaper-inspired blog.